laravel-enso/charts/README.md

 The Chart builder will use the colors from `app/config/charts.php` (in that order) for the given data-sets.

 The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.

+Depends on:
+ - [VueComponents](https://github.com/laravel-enso/VueComponents) for the accompanying VueJS components

 <!--h-->
 ### Contributions